This post is designed as an adjunct to our Layoffs post.

 - Epidemics, pandemics, or outbreaks of contagious diseases that require businesses to close their operations and prevent them from fulfilling their contractual obligations.

 - Government action such as expropriation, nationalization, or regulatory changes that make it impossible or impracticable for a business to operate.

 - Strikes, labor disputes, or other forms of industrial action that disrupt the supply chain or prevent employees from carrying out their duties.

 These are just some examples of force majeure events, and the specific events that constitute force majeure may vary depending on the context and the terms of the contract.
 It’s important to review the specific language of the force majeure clause in a contract to determine what events are covered.

 The Real Causes

-Here are a few business crises even the best managers cannot foresee:
+Here are a few examples of a business crisis even the best managers cannot effectively foresee: